 This work forms the start of a programme of improvements to routes on campus.
 We hope you managed to view and comment on our proposals for Campus Routes and Quads development in the consultation earlier this year.
-Our responses to your feedback should be available shortly.

 Why not segregated paths?